justmejulian/justmejulian.github.io/content/blog/hello-world/index.md

 ---
 path: '/why'
 title: A Blog?
-description: 'Why did I build a blog'
+description: 'Why did I build a blog?'
-date: '25.02.2019'
+date: '05.02.2019'
 ---

-This is my first post on my new fake blog!
-How exciting!
+I came across [GatsbyJS](!https://www.gatsbyjs.org/) and found it intriguing.
+So I gave it a try.
+I have been wanting to learn more about [GraphQL](!https://graphql.org/) for a while now.
+What better way to do so than to build a project with it?
+And that's it.
+That's why I built this blog with a combination of [ReacJS](https://reactjs.org/), [GatsbyJS](!https://www.gatsbyjs.org/) and [GraphQL](!https://graphql.org/).

-I'm sure I'll write a lot more interesting things in the future.
+I am planning to use it to write about things that I am doing that might be of interest to or maybe could help someone else.

-Like this one about why I made this blog.
+Be sure to checkout my [GitHub](!https://github.com/justmejulian) to see what I am up to.